lubianat/quali_phd/manuscript.md

 # Abstract
-The Human Cell Atlas (HCA) is an international effort aiming at characterizing every cell type of the human body.
+The Human Cell Atlas (HCA) is an international effort to characterize every cell type of the human body.
-By techniques such as single-cell RNA sequencing, mass cytometry, and multiplexed in situ hybridization, HCA members are producing cell-level data from virtually all human tissues.
+HCA members are producing cell-level data from virtually all human tissue using techniques such as single-cell RNA sequencing, mass cytometry, and multiplexed in situ hybridizations.
-This wealth of data can significantly impact biomedical research, but only if its content is genuinely interoperable.
+The wealth knowledge stemming from the wealth of data needs management to maximize the societal benefit of HCA.
-While ontologies and semantic technologies have emerged as key players in the data interoperability ecosystem, there are still gaps to cover between the technical possibilities and the practical applications in biomedical research.
+While semantic technologies have emerged as key players in the data interoperability ecosystem, there are still gaps to bridge.
-In addition to ontologies, like the Cell Ontology and the Gene Ontology, large-scale knowledge graphs are growing as knowledge management tools.
-Among those, Wikidata, a sister project of Wikipedia for structured data, is surfacing as a hub in the semantic web for multiple types of information.
+Wikidata, a sister project of Wikipedia for structured data, is surfacing as a hub in the semantic web for multiple types of information and bridging experts and the people.
-The formatting and deployment of information from the Human Cell Atlas to Wikidata can increase information availability and impact, connecting the scientific products with the larger knowledge ecosystem.
+The connection of the Human Cell Atlas to Wikidata can quickly insert its products into the larger knowledge ecosystem, extending HCA's reach.
-This PhD project aims at studying Wikidata as a platform for representing cell types, addressing theoretical and practical concerns.
+This PhD project aims at studying Wikidata as a platform for representing cell types.
 We review the literature on cell types, refining and formalizing concepts for cell type delimitation.
-At the same time, we are enriching Wikidata with new classes curated from the literature and with large scale integrations of biomedical databases (e.g. PanglaoDB) into the Wikidata infrastructure.
+At the same time, integrate biomedical databases (e.g. PanglaoDB) into the Wikidata infrastructure and we enrich Wikidata with  manually curated cell types.
-To aid that effort, we are developing Wikidata Bib, a framework for literature management and organized note-taking system for reading the academic literature with high efficiency.
+To optimize the curation, we develop Wikidata Bib, a framework for literature management and organized note-taking system for dealing with the academic literature.
-Finally, we plan to improve the interplay of Wikidata, the Cell Ontology and software used for single-cell RNA-seq data, inserting Wikidata _de facto_ as a tool for the Human Cell Atlas community.
+Finally, we are improving the interplay of Wikidata, the Cell Ontology and software used for single-cell RNA-seq data, inserting Wikidata _de facto_ as a tool for the Human Cell Atlas community.

 ## Preface {.page_break_before}

-Here we present an overview of the different chapters that compose this document, presented as the text for a qualifying exam.
+In this preface we present an overview of the chapters in this document.
-This work is concerned with the conceptual modelling of knowledge about cell types.

 The introduction contains an overview of the Human Cell Atlas project and the current state of classifying cells into types.
-Then, it proceeds to introduce ontologies and knowledge graphs as tools for connecting what we know about cells.
+Then, it introduces ontologies and knowledge graphs as tools for connecting what we know about cells.

 The methodology section is an overview of the core methods used throughout the work.
-However, as the project contains elements from different scientific traditions, the results chapters might also display particular methods used in the specific branch of the project.
+Of note, some chapters in the results section also display methods when they are intimately linked with the results.

 It is worth noticing that the different results shown were not developed chronologically in the order shown.
-They were actually developed in parallel, with overlapping periods of activity.
+The different branches were developed in parallel, with overlapping periods of activity.
-They have been organized into separate chapters, however, as they tackle different perspectives of the subject matter and are part of different publications.
+They are organized into separate chapters and part of different publications.

 The discussion on the concept of cell type is presented first, as it is instrumental for the later steps.
-It is followed by an account of how PanglaoDB, a database of cell markers, was integrated into Wikidata, based on a notion of species-specific cell type clarified in the preceding chapter.
+It is followed by an account of how PanglaoDB, a database of cell markers, was integrated into Wikidata.

-Then, we present Wikidata Bib, a framework for an organized reading of the literature.
+Then, we present Wikidata Bib, a framework for an organized reading and curation of cell types.
-The framework, although used as a method throughout the PhD project, is presented in the results session.
+The framework, although used as a method throughout the PhD project, is also an intelectual product, thus presented in the results session.
-We emphasize the technical and theoretical details of the system are part of the intellectual work put into the project.
-The system evolved into a biocuration platform for the collection of cell types from the literature to Wikidata.
-To end the results, we discuss how our efforts integrate with the Cell Ontology, the currently leading system for organizing cell types.
+To end the results, we discuss how the work integrates with the Cell Ontology, the leading system for organizing cell types.

-Finally, an account of other academic aspects of the project is presented as part of the qualification requirements.
+After the results, an account of other academic aspects of the project is presented as part of the qualification requirements.
 They present an overview of collaborations, participation in events and academic courses taken during the first part of the PhD project.